Your browser is out of date!

 Sinks

 • Provide 18-gauge stainless steel, three-hole, single or double bowl sinks.
 Provide single-lever faucet with threaded inlet shanks, fastened for durability.
+Consider a dish rack solution.

 Appliances